top of page

 Lisa Michelle Cornelius

-In 2021, she was nominated for a Canadian Screen Award for her lead role on the comedy series Band Ladies (Highball TV).
+In 2021, she was nominated for a Canadian Screen Award (CSA) for her lead role on the comedy series Band Ladies (Highball TV).
 That same year, she starred alongside Deborah Joy Winans in A Sisterly Christmas on the Oprah Winfrey Network (OWN).

 bottom of page